jferg0906/Group-8/README.md

 friends.

 Techniques:
-Using Django framework to create MyFace, a Facebook like social media clone.
+Using Django framework, a specialized python web framework that enables teams to rapidly develop a website that has a clean, modular, and navigable design.

 Languages:
 Using Python to work alongside the Django framework.